How continuous pharmacy claims monitoring works in practice

 Rivera's monitoring platform runs a library of more than 750 proprietary algorithms against 100% of a plan's pharmacy claims.
 Each algorithm is tied to a specific question about how the benefit should be adjudicated.
 These are not generic compliance checks.
 They are rules encoded from the plan's actual contract terms, pricing agreements, copay structures, formulary tier assignments, coordination of benefits rules, and clinical program requirements.

-The distinction matters.
-A generic monitoring tool might flag that a claim’s price exceeds a benchmark.
-Rivera’s algorithms ask whether the claim’s price matches the specific rate the health plan negotiated with the PBM for that drug, at that pharmacy, under those contract terms.
-The specificity is what converts a flagged anomaly into an actionable, recoverable finding.
+A generic monitoring tool might flag that a claim's price exceeds a benchmark.
+Rivera's algorithms ask whether the claim's price matches the specific rate the health plan negotiated with the PBM for that drug, at that pharmacy, under those contract terms.
+That specificity is what converts a flagged anomaly into an actionable, recoverable finding.

 The algorithm library compounds over time.
-When Rivera identifies an error pattern for one client — a pricing misapplication in specialty drug adjudication, a coordination of benefits logic gap, a configuration drift that followed a mid-year formulary change — that finding informs the algorithms applied across every plan Rivera monitors.
-The system gets more precise as it scales.
+When Rivera identifies an error pattern for one client, whether it's a pricing misapplication in specialty drug adjudication, a coordination of benefits logic gap, or a configuration drift that followed a mid-year formulary change, that finding informs the algorithms applied across every plan Rivera monitors.
 Each new client relationship and each new finding adds to the collective intelligence of the library, which means plans that come on later benefit from everything Rivera has already learned.

 What 100% claim review changes